VSevagen/CMS-Blog/README.md

 ## The Admin page

 ![Admin](/public/Admin.png)
-The Admin page is the where you can edit, delete or create your blogs.
+The Admin page is the where you can edit, delete or create your blogs and projects.
+You can edit your about page as well.

 ## The Login page